velvetkevorkian/website-2021/posts/blog/three-flash-pieces.md

 position:
 ---

-OK, now it\'s time for the final instalment of the Nine Words saga that has been ongoing for a while.
+OK, now it's time for the final instalment of the Nine Words saga that has been ongoing for a while.
 This time, the brief was to create three interactive pieces using Flash, triggered by words chosen from the nine.
-My AS3 programming is not very advanced so I\'ve not been able to get as conceptual as I did with the Processing pieces, but so it goes.
+My AS3 programming is not very advanced so I've not been able to get as conceptual as I did with the Processing pieces, but so it goes.
 All three rely to varying degrees on the rather nice [Hype Framework][1], which simplifies some aspects of AS3 to let you get going a bit more easily.
 Click on the pictures to play with the pieces.